isomerpages/pa-chingay/_chingay50-stories/Dina Nerina.md

 “My dream for Chingay is to be able to see more cross-cultural opportunities”, Ms Dina shares.
 “For example, more Malay dancers performing Chinese dance, more Chinese dancers performing Indian dance and so on.
 I think there's a lot of value in learning dances from different cultures.
 Not only does it diversify your view towards certain cultures, it also improves your skills as a dancer all in all.

 “I think the future in Chingay is definitely continuing to involve participants of different ages – children, to youths, to senior citizens.
 Chingay will become a very good platform for them to share experiences and bond.
-We can also use this time to stay active and embrace the Chingay spirit of togetherness.”
+We can also use this time to stay active and also embrace the Chingay spirit of togetherness.”